JoryHogeveen/view-admin-as/readme.txt

 = 4.
 What data is stored for role defaults and how can I change this? = Please see the `view_admin_as_role_defaults_meta` filter at [Actions & Filters](https://github.com/JoryHogeveen/view-admin-as/wiki/Actions-&-Filters)!

+The meta manager (since 1.6.3) provides a UI to edit the meta keys.
+Please follow these guidelines:
+- `%%` stands for a wildcard which could be anything.
+- Avoid special characters.
+Spaces, quotes etc. are forbidden.
+- Default meta keys cannot be removed, only disabled.

 = 5.
 I can't find a user! =
 Could it be that this user is an equal user to your's?
 Example: you are both Admins?
 If so, these are filtered.
 Viewing Admins can only be done when you are a Super Admin within a network installation.